akamai/terraform-provider-akamai/docs/guides/get_started_appsec.md

 [Reactivate a security configuration](#reactivate)

+> **Important**.
+The release of Akamai Terraform provider version 2.0.0 includes changes to the **akamai_appsec_activations** resource.
+The examples used in this article assume you’re using a version of the provider released prior to 2.0.0.
+If you’re using provider version 2.0.0 or later see the updated [akamai_appsec_activations](https://registry.terraform.io/providers/akamai/akamai/latest/docs/resources/appsec_activations) resource documentation for more information.

 Security configurations must be activated before they can begin analyzing and responding to user requests.
 Typically, activation is a two-step process: first the configuration is activated on the staging network and then, after testing and fine-tuning, the configuration is activated on the production network.
-At that point, the configuration is fully deployed, and *is* analyzing and responding to requests.
+At that point, the configuration is fully deployed, and is analyzing and responding to requests.

 When the time comes, you can use Terraform to activate a configuration on either the staging network or the production network.
 A Terraform configuration for doing this looks similar to the following: